 These units have only been used once to ship a single load of dry cargo overseas.
-They're the newest, best condition containers you can buy, built to last 25-30 years.
-Though Cargo-worthy or Wind and Watertight are less expensive but also not as durable or structurally sound and not recommended for homes.
+They’re the newest, nicest containers you can buy - and the priciest.

 Shipping containers are a great option for alternative housing.
 Since they're made of COR-TEN steel and designed to be wind and watertight, they're extremely durable and can withstand the elements.
 Additionally, shipping containers can be stacked and configured myriad ways, so you can build a home that's large and complex or keep things simple with a single-container dwelling.
 Because they require less new construction materials than a traditional home, shipping containers tend to provide a more affordable housing alternative.
 That said, you can still customize and kit your shipping container home out with all the comforts you want or need.

 Shipping containers are available in several standardized sizes and conditions, making it easy to choose a container — or containers — to use as housing.
 The most readily available sizes are 20-foot shipping containers, which have an internal volume of 1,172ft³, and 40-foot shipping containers, which have an internal volume of 2,385ft³.
 Choosing the right size and condition of your containers depends on your intended home design and budget.
 If you're building a single-container home, it really comes down to how much square footage you want.